phillipSloan/ComputationalLogic/report.md

 For example, if `happy(donald):-true.` is being added, it will seek to remove any versions of `not(happy(donald)):-true.` from the rule store.

 ### Limitations
 When using Prolexa Plus it has been noticed that sometimes in some cases, it will add stored rule twice.
-This issue does not occur with standard prolexa, so I am assuming it is some conflict between the two.
+This issue does not occur with standard prolexa, so we are assuming it is a conflict between the two?